 I love pumpkin and as it’s a typical summer vegetable in India, we eat all kind of pumpkin dishes already since months.
 From an Ayurvedic point of view pumpkin belongs to the vegetables which cool the body and are an ideal food for summer.
-To cool down further we like to sometimes keep the stove off and I often prepare the pumpkin raw as a salad.
+To cool down further in the Indian heat we often keep the stove off and I prepare the pumpkin raw as a salad.

 Most chaats use some deep-fried item as the base, but the flavours also tastes great with crunchy pumpkin.
 The salad is done really fast and it’s the perfect healthy snack, which fills you up without being heavy.

 Only the tamarind date chutney takes a little time.
 But once ready it’ll last for months in the fridge and also makes for a fantastic dip, ketchup replacement and can be used in many more recipes.
-Tamarind is a very versatile ingredient and injects a deep sour-savory flavour in many dishes (Ottolenghi called it once one of his secret weapons) and it’s really, really worth buying some.
+Tamarind is a very versatile ingredient and injects a deep sour-savoury flavour in many dishes (Ottolenghi called it once one of his secret weapons).
+It’s really, really worth buying!
 I’ll be posting some more tamarind recipes in future to show you what it can do.

-You’ll get tamarind paste in any Asia market or online and this will also last for ages and can be used for many more indian/asian dishes.
+You’ll get tamarind paste in any Asian market or online and it’ll also last for ages and can be used for many more Indian/Asian/Freestyle dishes.

 Raw Pumpkin Salad with Tamarind Date Chutney

 Enough as a snack for 2 people.
 The recipe for the tamarind chutney will yield one big jar and last for up to 3 months in the fridge.